-How do you convince a banker to lend money against art and why don’t more banks offer such a service?
+How do you convince a banker to lend money against art and why don’t more banks offer such services?

-The toughest part of my career was to build that confidence step by step and on both sides: funding partners and art clients.
-It was like a wall of bricks.
-Brick by brick, loan by loan, I got better.
+The toughest part of my career was to build that confidence, step by step, on both sides: funding partners and art clients.
+It was like a brick wall, so brick by brick, loan by loan, I got better.
 Not like in the tech world where a company grows 20 times overnight.

-I think there is a massive market for art loans.
-But the barrier to entry is high for banks because it’s like sweet-water and salt-water.
-Few fish can swim in both glasses of water.
+I think there is a massive market for art loans, but the barrier to entry is high for banks because it’s like fresh and salt water.
+Few fish can swim in both.

-What sacrifices do you have to make to become successful in this business?
+What sacrifices did you have to make to become successful in this business?

 As a person who loves and lives art, it is a challenge to devote your time to issues outside of the art world.
 As an art dealer, I spend much more time with art in libraries and museums.

-Do you work with just art (paintings) or antiques and collectibles as well, like furniture, pottery, bladed weapons, automobiles or sports cards?
+Do you work with just art (paintings) or antiques and collectibles as well, like furniture, pottery, automobiles or sports memorabilia?

 We focus on fine art (paintings, drawings, sculpture) of the 20th century.
 As one of the few lenders, we also work with Old Masters.
 But we are open to considering any other collection field as long as there is a strong and stable auction market.

-Often people ask me if I would prefer working with dealers or private collectors.
+Often people ask me this.
 I don’t see a difference between the two.
 Dealers always maintain a private collection, and private collectors buy and sell all the time.

 Should an average person who inherited, discovered, or unknowingly purchased a very expensive artwork but who may not have the money to pay interest, contact you?